How to Build a Strong Culture with a Remote Team

 - HR-related compliance issues

 In a changing team environment, this kind of culture is more valuable than ever.
-Most leaders will benefit from coaching on topics such as communicating with remote employees, resource planning with flexible schedules, and promoting team spirit in a hybrid environment.
+Most leaders will benefit from coaching on topics related to managing a hybrid team.
+This coaching should cover topics such as communicating with remote employees, resource planning with flexible schedules, and promoting team spirit in a hybrid environment.

 When leaders are equipped to deal with the challenges ahead, team members feel more secure and supported.
 This is an essential part of building a strong hybrid team culture.

 Culture emerges from your values.
 Your values describe the kind of company you want to be; your culture is about how you work towards those aspirations each day.
 When there’s cultural dysfunction, it’s often because you’re not being true to your values.

 HR can help teams to stay aligned with those values, even when they’re shifting to a hybrid model.
 They do so through:

 - Fighting for fairness and consistency in all circumstances

 - Innovating new ways for teams to express their values